NYC institutions could close permanently

 It may not be the oldest bar in New York City, but 147 years in business is nothing to sneeze at.
 Since it first opened its doors in 1873, the Paris Cafe has been a fixture in the South Street Seaport in downtown Manhattan, just steps away from the East River.
 The bar and restaurant survived Hurricane Sandy in 2012, when the storm caused massive damage and flooding at the riverside haunt.
 Although it managed to come back seven months after Sandy, it seems that the coronavirus crisis proved too much to overcome.
 After posting an announcement on Facebook of its temporary closure on March 17, the owners announced in another post on May 3 that the Paris Cafe would shutter for good.
 The bar’s logo includes “Since 1873 till forever.”
 Unfortunately, it seems that forever has come sooner than anyone expected.

 Many museums are housed in former mansions, displaying the art and furniture of the rich and famous.
 Few are in decrepit, dimly lit apartments, documenting the lives of the poor and anonymous – but that’s what the Tenement Museum on Manhattan’s Lower East Side does.
 According to a report published by the public policy think tank Center for an Urban Future, the Tenement Museum is among the cultural institutions hardest hit by the virus.
 Its loss would be significant to many New Yorkers – especially the millions who trace their lineage to the Irish, Italian and Jewish immigrants whose first New York homes were tenements in Lower Manhattan.
-But, according to The New York Times, with 75% of its $11.5 million annual operating budget coming from admissions and gift shop sales, the museum will struggle to survive the pandemic.
+An April story in The New York Times noted that with 75% of its $11.5 million annual operating budget coming from admissions and gift shop sales, the museum would struggle to survive the pandemic.
+The museum has since received an outpouring of support, and reopening plans are in the works, including outdoor neighborhood tours beginning mid-September.
 Founded in 1988, the museum consists of two buildings, on which it owes $9.5 million in mortgage loans, costing $50,000 per month.
 The buildings include about a dozen apartments, for which the museum must continue to pay for maintenance even if the tenants cannot pay their rent.
 The institution cut monthly payroll for its 67 full-time and 75 part-time workers, slashing it from almost $700,000 to $100,000.
-Recently, the institution laid off all of its 75 part-time employees and reduced its full-time staff from 67 to 51 workers, of which only 15 are currently on payroll.
+In the spring, the institution laid off all of its 75 part-time employees and reduced its full-time staff from 67 to 51 workers.
 While the museum had to cancel its April gala, it asked supporters to purchase virtual tickets and tables.
-The museum has also received donations from supporters, a $250,000 emergency grant from the New York Community Trust’s $75 million COVID-19 impact fund and it applied for the CARES Act loan from the U.S. Small Business administration.
-Tenement Museum President Morris Vogel is currently amping up the museum’s online programming, adding a digital exhibit on the census, a craft-making program for children inspired by former tenement residents and educational materials covering the pandemic.
+The museum also received donations from supporters, a $250,000 emergency grant from the New York Community Trust’s $75 million COVID-19 impact fund and it applied for the CARES Act loan from the U.S. Small Business administration.
+Tenement Museum President Morris Vogel amped up the museum’s online programming, adding a digital exhibit on the census, a craft-making program for children inspired by former tenement residents and educational materials covering the pandemic.
 However, it remains unclear whether the museum’s efforts are sufficient to curb the crisis.
 Even after reopening, Vogel expects an ongoing drop in revenue due to decreased tourism.

 Upright Citizens Brigade

-The 30-year-old improv group, which has long served as a home to up-and-coming comedians, is planning to close its permanent theater in Hell’s Kitchen and its training center on Eighth Avenue.
+The 30-year-old improv group, which has long served as a home to up-and-coming comedians, closed its permanent theater in Hell’s Kitchen and its training center on Eighth Avenue.
 The organization formed in the 1990s and soon grew into a comedy hub and launching pad for A-list comedians, including Ellie Kemper, Aziz Ansari and Kate McKinnon.
-The pandemic closure is the final straw, after years of successive struggles to pay rent, property taxes and other expenses.
+The pandemic closure follows years of successive struggles to pay rent, property taxes and other expenses.
 The group had moved to its Hell’s Kitchen location following the closures of its Chelsea theater in 2017 and East Village location early last year.
 In 2018, the theater also laid off its New York-based staff members and increased ticketing prices amid financial challenges.

 Forbidden Planet NYC

-One of the oldest and biggest comic book stores in New York City, a few blocks from the Strand, Forbidden Planet may close permanently.
+One of the oldest and biggest comic book stores in New York City, a few blocks from the Strand, Forbidden Planet is also struggling.
 Since its opening in 1981, the science fiction emporium has occupied three different locations on the same block, just south of Union Square.
-Due to its closure amid the pandemic, the store has not made any revenue in a month, according to Jeff Ayers, Forbidden Planet’s general manager.
-Despite having transitioned to online mailing, the store is struggling to pay its expenses.
-Income accrued from online orders is projected to cover only a small portion of the amount that is needed for the comic store to reopen.
-Ayers recently launched a GoFundMe site to support the business, which raised $29,500 of their $300,000 goal in a single day.
+Due to its closure amid the pandemic, the store did not make any revenue for a month, according to Jeff Ayers, Forbidden Planet’s general manager.
+Despite having transitioned to online mailing, the store struggled to pay its expenses, launching a GoFundMesite to support the business, which raised $29,500 of their $300,000 goal in a single day.

 Saved by Mayor Bill de Blasio in January, the historic 19th-century bar in Woodhaven, Queens is once again on the cusp of death.
 Known for its cameo in the 1990 mob classic “Goodfellas” and the 2011 film “Tower Heist” with Ben Stiller and Eddie Murphy, Neir’s Tavern seemed destined to close at the beginning of the year, due to increases in rent and other costs, until de Blasio stepped in.
 The mayor facilitated a handshake deal for a new five-year lease between bar owner Locyent Gordon and building owner Henry Shi.
 The city’s Department of Small Business Services also gave the bar a $90,000 small business grant to keep the establishment alive.
 With the closure of restaurants mid-March, Neir’s Tavern began offering take-out and delivery service.
 However, Gordon decided to close the business for the month of April, to protect guests and staff.
-According to Gothamist, Gordon applied for relief funds and asked Shi for two months’ rent forgiveness in hopes of reopening.
+This summer, the tenacious restaurant is once again serving customers outdoors.